 GUIDANCE FOR PREPARING SEA GRANT IMPACT STATEMENTS

-(Revised February 2014)
+(Revised June 2014)

 Impact statements document the verifiable results of Sea Grant’s work and how our efforts have made a difference in the lives of coastal residents, communities and environments.
 Impact reporting has become an increasingly important means of enhancing visibility, demonstrating accountability, generating support and building a reputation as a focused, productive and successful program.
 Impacts help decision makers and constituents understand how our programs are making a difference, and enable the Sea Grant network to reflect on and improve our work.

 Below, are key considerations for writing clear, cogent and succinct impact statements.